whatsmate/whatsmate.github.io/_posts/2016-08-18-translate-text-shell-script.md

 This article shows you how to translate text from a shell script.

-To translate text (e.g. from English to Spanish) from a shell script, do this:
+To translate text (e.g. from English to Indonesian) from a shell script, do this:

 1. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/0199d2796aadff6ff8631163c1b3efcd.js"></script>
 2. Specify the language code of the original text on line 8.